Higher-form entanglement asymmetry and topological order: Abstract

 \section{Abstract}

 We extend a recently defined measure of symmetry breaking, the entanglement asymmetry, to higher-form symmetries.
 In particular, we focus on Abelian topological order in two dimensions, which spontaneously breaks a 1-form symmetry.
 Using the toric code as a primary example, we compute the entanglement asymmetry and compare it to the topological entanglement entropy.
 We find that while the two quantities are not strictly equivalent, both are sub-leading corrections to the area law and can serve as order parameters for the topological phase.
-We generalize our results to non-chiral Abelian topological order and express the maximal entanglement asymmetry in terms of the quantum dimension.
-Finally, we discuss how the scaling of entanglement asymmetry correctly detects topological order in the deformed toric code, where 1-form symmetry breaking persists even in a trivial phase.
+We generalize our results to Abelian topological order and express the maximal entanglement asymmetry in terms of the {number of anyon species}.
+Finally, we discuss how the scaling of entanglement asymmetry correctly detects topological order in the deformed toric code, where 1-form symmetry breaking persists even in a non-topological phase.